 What kind of ride is this?

-Sverigetempot is a brevet .
+Length of Sweden Sverigetempot is a brevet .
 Simply, a non stop ride with checkpoints, were you are required to arrange your own meals and accommodation?
 We are manning the halfway checkpoint at Östersund at a hostel.
 You may ride alone, or with others.
-It is sanctioned by RM; Randonneurs Mondiaux.
+The ride is sanctioned by RM; Randonneurs Mondiaux.

 Though this is not a race, most us us enjoy the thrill of records.
 The earliest arrival at Smygehuk so far was in 2016 when three riders completed the ride in 104 h 57 m (on a 2160 km course).